3 Reasons Why We Don't Commit to Relationships

 Are you stuck in a casual relationship with a partner who seems uninterested in a deeper commitment?
 It can be difficult to understand why a lover is noncommittal or why these commitment issues seem to arise time after time.
 You may think that your friend-with-benefits has a "fear of commitment," preventing them from taking on the responsibility of a serious relationship or marriage.
-There could be multiple reasons for the hesitation, but also concrete steps to help you overcome it.
+There could be multiple reasons for the hesitation, but there are also concrete steps to help you overcome it.

-A look at the modern dating landscape reveals that something in our attitudes toward commitment have changed.
+A look at the modern dating landscape reveals that something in our attitudes toward commitment has changed.
 Younger men and women seem to be increasingly postponing or avoiding marriage and serious relationships.
-Among those who do commit and marry, roughly half ultimately break that commitment and divorce.
 Casual relationships and structures—from friends-with-benefits and cohabitation to out-of-wedlock births—are more common, too.

 Why do so many people suddenly seem to be commitment-phobic?
 More important, what can be done about it?
 I examined the research for something that might shed some light on the problem and offer a solution.

 Research on Relationship Commitment

 A theory of relationship commitment by Carl Rusbult called Interdependency Theory (see Rusbult & Buunk, 1993; Rusbult & Van Lange, 2003) builds off of earlier work on Social Exchange Theory, which I detailed elsewhere.
 This theory also posits that relationships are an exchange of costs and benefits between partners.
 It adds a few concepts to explain long-term relationships and extended commitments.
-Interdependence Theory shows that individuals commit to a partner to the extent that they are dependent on that partner.
+Interdependence Theory suggests that individuals commit to a partner to the extent that they are dependent on that partner.
 This dependence is a result of a few factors:

 - Satisfaction.
 The individual receives many benefits, with few costs from the partner.